I teach the following course: Critical Perspectives in Political Communications on the MA Political Communications.

 I begin from the standpoint that we still live in deeply unequal capitalist societies, driven by profit and competition operating on a global scale.
 We also live in a media dominated world with many different ideas and identities in circulation at any one time.
 We need to understand the former to appreciate the latter - the relation between individual autonomy, freedom and rational action on the one hand and the social construction of identity and behaviour on the other.
 To explore these themes and issues I am currently involved in two main strands of research:

 - I am Co-Director of the new Centre for the Study of Global Media and Democracy.
 In this forum I seek to interrogate the relationship between the media and resistance - either as a dominant social force which through uniformity of representation encourages digression, or as a means of forging other identities and developing alternative political projects.
-I am particularly interested in notions of new media, networks and new politics; notions of political hope and rethinking our understanding of public culture, public sphere and democracy.
+I am particularly interested in notions of new media, networks and progressive politics; notions of political hope and rethinking our understanding of public culture, public sphere and democracy.

 I am interested in supervising students in the following broadly defined areas: the media and democracy; the political economy of media and cultural industries; media power; media and political resistance; new media and radical politics; voluntary sector, civil society and the media.

 Investigating the Echo Chamber, Portland's Deirdre Livingston interviews me about the effects on the world from our everyday lives to democracy.

 You can hear me talking about some of the things that interest me here.

 You can pre-order my new book Digital Political Radical published by Polity, ISBN: 978-0-7456-5087-6

 Curran, James P.; Fenton, Natalie and Freedman, Des (D. J.)